 With the next pivotal moment coming to Google in the form of the Mobile-first index, I felt it appropriate to look at what’s happened in the past and what’s coming in the future.

 The contents of this article were presented at the Sydney SEO Meetup in December 2017.
 I have adapted them to a comprehensive blog article with plenty of actionable advice.

 Indexing for Mobile

 To get found in the Google mobile search results, you will need to get your mobile presence into the Google index.
-There are several ways that you can do this:
+Here are the following ways you can do this:

 Serves different code to each device, and on separate URLs.
 The mobile version is also commonly known as an “M dot” site, with the URL structure being something along the lines of m.example.com.

-The mobile subdomain configuration tries to detect the user’s’ device, then redirects to the appropriate page using HTTP redirects along with the Vary HTTP header.
+The mobile subdomain configuration tries to detect the user’s’ device.
+It then redirects to the appropriate page using HTTP redirects along with the Vary HTTP header.

 This configuration uses the same URL regardless of device.
 However, the server generates a different version of HTML code for different device types based on what the server knows about the user’s browser.

 Responsive design is Google’s recommended design pattern.
 This approach serves the same HTML code on the same URL regardless of the users’ device (desktop, tablet, mobile, non-visual browser).
 However, the page adapts to each display differently and “responds” depending on the screen size.